Events, Festivals and Exhibitions

 Barranquilla Carnival History

-Although the Carnival’s origins are unknown, the most popular theory is that it’s a celebration of renewal and birth to welcome the spring season.
+Although the origins of the Carnival Colombia are unknown, the most popular theory is that it’s a celebration of renewal and birth to welcome the spring season.
 It is believed that it exists since more than three centuries and that it once marked a holiday for the African slave communities.

 The first important date in its history is the crowning of Carnival King Momo in 1888 who became the Carnival’s main character, while 1899 saw the appointment of the first Carnival President.